Messi-Q/Smart-Contract-Dataset/README.md

         20.}
     ```

 As can be seen, the subtraction operation between the _balances[msg.sender]_ and the _value_ (line 16) is constrained by the security library function (line 2).
-Thus, we label that the corresponding function _transfer_ does not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.
+Thus, we label the corresponding function _transfer_ to have no integer overflow/underflow vulnerability, i.e., label = 0.

 #### conditionDeclaration

-case 1: When the arithmetic operations and corresponding variables appear in the strict conditional statements (e.g., assert, require), we label that the corresponding function does not exist the Integer Overflow/Underflow vulnerability.
+case 1: When the arithmetic operations and corresponding variables appear in the strict conditional statements (e.g., assert, require), we label the corresponding function to have no integer overflow/underflow vulnerability.

     ```
         1.contract Overflow_fixed_assert {